Ted Williams – best blankety-blank fishing interview ever

 Volume 1, Number 2 Summer 1994

 Tom has told me tales about Williams before, how he set some baseball record for hitting then hustled past the reporters hoping for interviews so he could hop a plane to get in one last day of fishing on a favorite stream before the season closed.
+If you love classic Northwest rivers as much as Ted Williams did, you’d appreciate the wild beauty of our Grande Ronde River rafting trips.

 This writeup is one of the best things I’ve seen in print.
 Pretty much a transcript presented raw by Thomas R. Pero.
 The opening sentence goes like this: “Hell, I can tell you real simply. . . .”
 Pero has the good sense to stay out of the way and just let Williams talk.
 And, oh boy.
 It is colorful.
 Here’s a sampler, edited for people with tender eyes.